Flat Rate Shipping $10.99

 3. In a medium bowl, whisk together the egg yolks, then whisk in the sugar, cinnamon and Piment d’Ville.
 Gradually add the eggs to the melted chocolate mixture while whisking until well-blended.

-4. Place 6 4 oz. ramekins or custard cups in a roasting pan or baking dish.
+4. Place six 4 oz. ramekins or custard cups in a roasting pan or baking dish.
 Divide the custards amongst the ramekins.
 Add hot water to the baking dish until it reaches halfway up the outside of the ramekins.
 Cover with foil.

 5. Bake until the custards are set around the edges but still slightly soft and jiggly when you nudge them, about 30 to 35 minutes, but check them before as ovens can vary.